+Mantis was present at the very beginning of the world.
+A bee carried him over the dark stormy waters that covered the new earth.
 The bee felt cold and tired.
 He looked for solid earth where he could put down this burden.
-He flew slower and slower, nearer and nearer the water.
-At last, floating on the water was a big white flower that was half open.
+He flew slower and slower, nearer le looked for ut down this slower, nearer as a big white flower that was half open.